AVAWLeoben/AVAW_CV-Waste/INSTALL/README.md

 ## 🚀 Usage

-Run the application from your IDE of choice, or from the command line:
+Run the application from your IDE of choice, or from the command line after a cd into the AVAW_BBOX folder:

 ```bash
 python AVAW_CVAT_BBOX.py